 The station is in the vicinity of schools such as Singapore Sports School, Christ Church Secondary School, and Woodgrove Secondary School; community amenities such as ACE The Place CC, Light of Christ Church Woodlands, Masjid Yusof Ishak and the future Woodlands General Hospital; and residential developments around Woodlands Avenue 1 and Woodlands Drive 16.

-The station is targeted for completion and opening in Year 2019.
-It will serve as the terminus of the Thomson-East Coast Line until Stage 2 of the line opens in Year 2020, when the line will be extended via Springleaf to Caldecott.
+Woodlands South station opened for passenger service on 31 January 2020.
+It served as the terminus of the TEL until Stage 2 of the line opened on 28 Aug 2021, when the line was extended via Springleaf to Caldecott.

 First / Last Train Timings